morinlab/lymphopedia/MS4A1.md

 In relapsed DLBCLs, MS4A1 is sometimes mutated and these mutations have been shown to reduce CD20 expression.[@rushtonGeneticEvolutionaryPatterns2020]

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@rushtonGeneticEvolutionaryPatterns2020]

 ## Relevance tier by entity

 [[include:table1_MS4A1.md]]